Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 - Learn what game engine and coding basically are

-- Meet the creator, project managers, and engineers of the game
+- Meet the creator, project managers, and game engineers of Heroes

 - Get a glimpse of the game engineering process